florindevessies/Programmeerproject/PROCESS.md

 For the scatterplot I've to think about the function I'm going to write and when it has to react.
 Clicking on the map leads to a changing pie chart, but clicking on the map should also light up a certain point in the scatterplot.
 The other way around should work as well.
 I think I'll have to write two separate functions for this:
 * drawscatterplot.
 This one will have a default show of the most recent year.
 * updatescatterplot.
 This one will update based on the selected country in the map.
 This function can be placed where also the drawpiechart function is located in the code.

+## Week 2
+### Day 6 , monday 16-01-2017
+Today I've fixed my timeslider, which now updates the map accordingly.
+If I've time tonight, I'll fix it so it will update the pie chart as well.
+If not, that is something for tomorrow.
+Anyhow, tomorrow is the day for the scatterplot and to reconstruct all the info in different files.